DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Reconciliation.md

 ms.dyn365.ops.version: [name of release that feature was introduced in, see list here: https://microsoft.sharepoint.com/teams/DynDoc/_layouts/15/WopiFrame.aspx?sourcedoc={23419e1c-eb64-42e9-aa9b-79875b428718}&action=edit&wd=target%28Core%20Dynamics%20AX%20CP%20requirements%2Eone%7C4CC185C0%2DEFAA%2D42CD%2D94B9%2D8F2A45E7F61A%2FVersions%20list%20for%20docs%20topics%7CC14BE630%2D5151%2D49D6%2D8305%2D554B5084593C%2F%29]
 ---

-# Inventory adjustment - Movement
+# Inventory adjustment - Reconciliation

-A 3PL warehouse, setup as an EDI trading partner, can send an **Inventory adjustment - Movement** document which will inform the company of the required adjustment quantity for D365 stock for the warehouse.
+A 3PL warehouse, setup as an EDI trading partner, can send an **Inventory adjustment - Reconciliation** document which will inform the company of the required adjustment quantity for D365 stock for the warehouse.
 There is no comparison to D365 on-hand, the document's movement quantity will be used in the D365 movement journal.

 Document settings will also specify which posting date to use for the movement journal:
 - EDI transaction date, or